 How do your customers find out about you?

-You will have to let customer’s know that you are here and what you are offering.
+Let customers know you are here and what you are offering.
 How are you going to do that?
 Will it be online, in a newspaper, a community bulletin board, word of mouth?
 However it happens, make it happen.

 What are your business hours?